-- 7.1 Survival of Representations, Warranties and Agreements.
-All representations, warranties, covenants and agreements made by Stockholder in this Agreement shall survive (a) the Closing Date, (b) any termination of the Purchase Agreement and/or this Agreement and (c) the Voting Covenant Expiration Date. - 7.2 Expenses.
-All costs and expenses incurred in connection with the transactions contemplated by this Agreement shall be paid by the party incurring such costs and expenses. - 7.3 Notices.
-All notices, requests, consents and other communications hereunder shall be in writing; shall be mailed (a) if within the domestic United States, by first-class registered or certified airmail, by nationally recognized overnight express courier, postage prepaid, or by facsimile or (b) if delivered to or from outside the United States, by International Federal Express or facsimile; shall be deemed given: (i) if delivered by first-class registered or certified mail domestic, three business days after so mailed, (ii) if delivered by International Federal Express, two business days after so mailed or (iv) if delivered by facsimile, upon electric confirmation of receipt; and shall be delivered as addressed as follows:
+7.1 Survival of Representations, Warranties and Agreements.
+All representations, warranties, covenants and agreements made by Stockholder in this Agreement shall survive (a) the Closing Date, (b) any termination of the Purchase Agreement and/or this Agreement and (c) the Voting Covenant Expiration Date.

+7.2 Expenses.
+All costs and expenses incurred in connection with the transactions contemplated by this Agreement shall be paid by the party incurring such costs and expenses.

+7.3 Notices.
+All notices, requests, consents and other communications hereunder shall be in writing; shall be mailed (a) if within the domestic United States, by firstclass registered or certified airmail, by nationally recognized overnight express courier, postage prepaid, or by facsimile or (b) if delivered to or from outside the United States, by International Federal Express or facsimile; shall be deemed given: (i) if delivered by first-class registered or certified mail domestic, three business days after so mailed, (ii) if delivered by nationally recognized overnight carrier, one business day after so mailed, (iii) if delivered by International Federal Express, two business days after so mailed or (iv) if delivered by facsimile, upon electric confirmation of receipt; and shall be delivered as addressed as follows: